-Catriona Gallagher is a visual artist based between Northumberland, UK and Athens, Greece.
-Her works move between film, drawing, writing and installation and navigate the overlooked details in our physical surroundings and the psychological landscapes mirroring them.
+Catriona Gallagher is a visual artist based between Northumberland, UK and Athens, GR.
+Her work moves between film, drawing, writing and installation and navigates the overlooked details in our physical surroundings and the psychological landscapes mirroring them.

-In 2016 she co-founded A - DASH project space in Athens with Eva Isleifs, Noemi Niederhauser and Zoe Hatziyanaki, co-running the space and curating several projects between 2016 and 2018.
-Over the course of 2017, she undertook the Athina Garden City project in collaboration with Fanis Kafantaris to develop a new garden for A - DASH.
+In 2016 she co-founded A - DASH project space in Athens with Eva Isleifs, Noemi Niederhauser and Zoe Hatziyanaki, co-running the space and curating projects between 2016 and 2019.